Frequently Asked Questions

 How much does WRAP cost?

-The monthly charge on your utility bill will depend on the total cost of the weatherization work, and the different incentives offered by the utility company, the Program Administrator and VHFA.
+A monthly charge will be added onto your utility bill and the amount depends on the total cost of the weatherization work, and the different incentives offered by the utility company, the Program Administrator, or VHFA.
 In some cases, you may need to pay a portion of the weatherization costs up front.

 The monthly WRAP charge includes a 2% interest charge and a small monthly fee charged by the utility.
 Customers will receive a full breakdown of expected costs and savings before starting a project.

-The program is intended to be cash flow positive for the customer.
-This means that the expected annual savings from reduced energy bills when the weatherization measures are installed should exceeds the annual WRAP charge on your utility bill, by at least 10%.
-It is important to note, however, that these savings are not guaranteed because factors such as future energy prices and changes in consumer behavior are outside of our control.
+The expected annual savings from reduced energy bills when the weatherization measures are installed should exceed the annual WRAP charge on your utility bill, by at least 10%.
+It is important to note, these savings are not guaranteed due to factors such as potential energy prices and changes in consumer behavior which is outside of our control.

 Customers should be aware that they might see both decreases and increases on different utility bills.
 For example, as part of a project, participants might install weatherization measures and a heat pump.
 The result might be a slightly higher monthly electricity bill due to the WRAP charge and the cost of running a heat pump, but a lower monthly propane bill due to less fuel needed to keep the home warm.
 The cost savings target is based on overall energy savings.